By Sven Mikulec

 Martin Scorsese, Guillermo del Toro, William Friedkin and many others celebrate the enduring legacy of the man many consider the greatest filmmaker the medium has yet produced.
 Discover why Alfred Hitchcock’s movies thrill audiences and inspire filmmakers, who continue to employ his cinematic techniques to this day.

 Here are several photos taken behind-the-scenes during production of Alfred Hitchcock’s The Man Who Knew Too Much.
-Still photographer: Ken Lobben.
+Photographed by Ken Lobben.
 Courtesy of the John Kobal Foundation.
+Intended for editorial use only.
+All material for educational and noncommercial purposes only.